 Gearing up for the new baby?
-Learn the essential household items to stock up before baby arrives and make those newborn months more convenient.
+Here’s your ultimate grocery list before baby is born to make those newborn months more convenient.

 We’ve all heard of “nesting,” the urge to get everything ready a few weeks before the baby.
 We wash and organize baby clothes, stock up on diapers and decorate the nursery in time for baby’s arrival.